 Application for SHORT RIGA: Tests Screenings will be open on the homepage of RIGA IFF from July 1 to August 16, 2019 (23:59 CET).
 For additional information, please contact the programme representative Lauma Kaudzīte (firstname.lastname@example.org).

-During the delegation’s visit from October 18 to 20, 2019, the Board will hold its official meeting as well as participate in a networking event for EFA Board Members and Latvian film industry professionals.
+During the Board's visit from October 18 to 20, in addition to the Board meeting there will also be a networking event for EFA Board members, RIGA IFF FORUM guests, and Latvian film industry professionals.